openanolis/dragonball-sandbox/crates/dbs-arch/README.md

-# db-arch
+# dbs-arch

 ## Design

-The `db-arch` crate is a collection of CPU architecture specific constants and utilities to hide CPU architecture details away from the Dragonball Sandbox or other VMMs.
+The `dbs-arch` crate is a collection of CPU architecture specific constants and utilities to hide CPU architecture details away from the Dragonball Sandbox or other VMMs.

 ## Supported Architectures